INL/BlackLab/site/docs/server/rest-api/corpus/get.md

-# Information about a corpus
+# Corpus information

+Return the corpus metadata, including size, document format, annotated and metadata fields, status and more.

 **URL** : `/blacklab-server/<corpus-name>`